Y Sextantis

 The variability of this system was first announced by C. Hoffmeister in 1934.
 It was determined to be a short period, strongly-interacting eclipsing binary system.
 Observations of the light variations up until 1979 were used by G. Hill to generate orbital properties, providing an orbital inclination of 76.8±0.3 °.

 This is a multiple star system.
 The two main components have apparent magnitudes of 10.08 and 12.70, and are separated by 0.50 arcseconds.
 The brighter component is a W Ursae Majoris variable eclipsing contact binary star system, whose two component stars share a common outer layer.
 Because the two components share their outer layers as the components of W Ursae Majoris do, they have the same stellar classification, and are classified as yellow F-type main sequence dwarfs.
 The components take 0.419822800 days (roughly 10 hours) to revolve around common barycentre.
 Orbital period variations would suggest the presence of additional perturbing objects, one of them likely substellar.

-Perturbing third (and fourth?) body
+Possible perturbing third and fourth bodies

 Orbital period variations suggest the presence of one more perturbing unseen object.
 The authors He & Qian have estimated two possible orbital periods and minimum masses for unseen companions: the former cyclic oscillation would occur every 51.22 years (with amplitude of 0.0218 days) being caused by a low-mass stellar companion (likely a M dwarf star), whereas the latter would consist in a 32.1 years period and the unseen object could likely be substellar.